NVIDIA/NeMo-Skills/docs/openmathreasoning1/dataset.md

 any other models supported in https://build.nvidia.com.
 Make sure to define `NVIDIA_API_KEY` environment variable for this to work
 (and ignore scraping and model preparation steps as they are not needed when using NIM models).

-Finally, please make sure to follow all necessary setup steps from the [prerequisites documentation](../basics/prerequisites.md) to make sure you understand how the below commands work and avoid running into errors.
+Finally, please make sure to go through the
+[getting started documentation](../basics/index.md) to make sure you understand how the below commands work and avoid running into errors.